pilot2254/pilot2254/quotes.md

 ## Funnies

-> "I used to be a fan, but after hearing this masterpiece, I'm a whole air conditioner" - Say this to a music artist
+> "I used to be a fan, but after hearing this masterpiece, I'm a whole air conditioner" - Say this to a music artist, please